baselatalla/reading-notes/progjavascript.md

 There is just one string operator: the+ symbol.
 It is used to join the strings on either side of it, There are many occasions where you may need to join two or more strings to create a single value.
 Programmers call the process of joining together two or more strings to create one new string concatenation.

  example 1                                                  example 2
-var costl = '7';                            var  number = 12
+var costl = '7';                                        var  number = 12   ;
-var cost2 = '9 ' ;                          var  street = 'Ivy road '
+var cost2 = '9 ' ;                                      var  street = 'Ivy road '  ;
-var total = costl + cost2;                  var  add = number + street
+var total = costl + cost2;                              var  add = number + street ;

-You would end up with a string               You would end up with a string saying '79'.                                   saying '12Ivy Road'
+You would end up with a string                       You would end up with a string saying '79'.                                           saying '12Ivy Road' .

+## WHAT IS A FUNCTION?

+Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).
+Grouping together the statements that are required to answer a question or perform a task helps organize your code.
+Furthermore, the statements in a function are not always executed when a page loads, so functions also offer a way to store the steps Ineeded to achieve a task.
+The script can then ask the function, to perform all of those steps as and when they are required.

+## DECLARING A FUNCTION
+ To create a function, you give it a name and then write the statements needed to achieve its task inside the curly braces.
+This is known as a function declaration.
+This function is very basic (it only contains one statement), but it illustrates how to write a function.
+Most functions that you will see or write are likely to consist of more statements.The point to remember is that functions store the code required to perform a specific task, and that the script can ask the function to perform that task whenever needed.

+## CALLING A FUNCTION
+ Having declared the function, you can then execute all of the statements between its curly braces with just one line of code.
+This is known as calling the function